Security Sentinel

-This skill provides access to Azure Data Lake Storage Gen2 functionality through Python code.
-It allows for creating, reading, updating, and deleting files and directories, managing access controls, setting metadata, and listing contents within the data lake.
-It also supports asynchronous operations for enhanced performance.
+This skill provides access to the Azure Data Lake Storage Gen2 SDK for Python.
+It allows users to interact with a hierarchical file system optimized for big data analytics.
+You can perform various operations such as creating, reading, updating, and deleting files and directories, managing access control lists (ACLs), and listing the contents of file systems.

 Azure Storage Account URL, credentials (e.g., DefaultAzureCredential), file system names, directory paths, file paths, and data to upload.